-The household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, and the percentage of electoral area E's projected households (2025) that could afford that housing option was calculated:
+The household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, and the percentage of electoral area I's projected households (2025) that could afford that housing option was calculated:

-- To purchase a new single-detached home will require \$135,000 of annual household income.
-About 29% of households will be able to afford to do so under the rapid recovery scenario versus 26% in the slow recovery scenario - To purchase a new townhouse home will require \$97,000 of annual household income.
-About 47% of households will be able to afford to do so under the rapid recovery scenario versus 44% in the slow recovery scenario - To purchase a new apartment home will require \$70,000 of annual household income.
-About 64% of households will be able to afford to do so under the rapid recovery scenario versus 60% in the slow recovery scenario - To rent a new townhouse in the region will require \$91,000 of annual household income.
-About 51% of households will be able to afford to do so in the rapid recovery scenario versus 48% in the slow recovery scenario. - To rent a new apartment in the region will require \$66,000 of annual household income.
-About 67% of households will be able to afford to do so in the rapid recovery scenario versus 63% in the slow recovery scenario.
+- To purchase a new single-detached home will require \$136,000 of annual household income.
+About 21% of households will be able to afford to do so under the rapid recovery scenario versus 18% in the slow recovery scenario - To purchase a new townhouse home will require \$98,000 of annual household income.
+About 34% of households will be able to afford to do so under the rapid recovery scenario versus 30% in the slow recovery scenario - To purchase a new apartment home will require \$71,000 of annual household income.
+About 49% of households will be able to afford to do so under the rapid recovery scenario versus 45% in the slow recovery scenario - To rent a new townhouse in the region will require \$91,000 of annual household income.
+About 38% of households will be able to afford to do so in the rapid recovery scenario versus 34% in the slow recovery scenario. - To rent a new apartment in the region will require \$66,000 of annual household income.
+About 53% of households will be able to afford to do so in the rapid recovery scenario versus 49% in the slow recovery scenario.

-The capacity of electoral area E's households to afford new construction will tend to increase slightly in the rapid recovery scenario and will tend to decrease slightly in the slow recovery scenario.
+The capacity of electoral area I's households to afford new construction will tend to increase slightly in the rapid recovery scenario and decrease slightly in the slow recovery scenario.
 The overall difference between the two scenarios is not huge, suggesting that the electoral area's housing market is unlikely to be severely impacted by COVID-19.
-In electoral area E the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
+In electoral area I, the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
 This is probably the result of land price increases for patio homes (a particularly desirable type of townhome) being in such short supply and in higher demand than apartments.